We Present The 2018 Chilympics!

-The 18th Annual Lip-Rippin’ Chilympics Chili Cook Off, a Grand Strand tradition, will be held Sunday, October 8th, 2017 in beautiful Murrells Inlet, SC at the Hot Fish Club, King Street Grille, and Morse Park.
+The 19th Annual Lip-Rippin’ Chilympics Chili Cook Off, a Grand Strand tradition, will be held Sunday, November 4th, 2018 in beautiful Murrells Inlet, SC in the Wicked Tuna parking lot along the Marshwalk.

 This event draws thousands of residents and visitors to raise money for the Grand Strand Chapter of the Surfrider Foundation, and has become a staple of Grand Strand events.

-This year’s benefit, free and open to the public, begins at noon with chili samples available to purchase from over 40 area self-proclaimed “Chilimasters”.
-Categories of competition for this year are: Best Overall, Best Restaurant, People’s Choice, Hottest, Most Original, Best Vegetarian, Best Theme, and Best Use of South Carolina Products.
+This year’s benefit, free and open to the public, begins at 11 AM with chili samples available to purchase from over 40 area self-proclaimed “Chilimasters”.
+Categories of competition for this year are: Best Overall, Best Restaurant, People’s Choice, Hottest, Most Original, Best Vegetarian, Best Theme, and Sustain-A-Bowl.
 Over $5,000 in cash and prizes will be given to the first place winners in each category.

 In addition to trying some of the most inventive chili recipes, people come for the music, art, local crafts, and vendors.